Introduction to MatLab Programming (PGT) PSYCH5016

 For the MSc Brain Sciences, at least a second class (2:2) honours degree in neuroscience, physiology, psychology or acceptable equivalent(s).

-Take-home assignments in which students use MatLab to explore a new dataset and answer questions by producing graphical representations, a justification of the methods employed, a description of the results and conclusions.
+Summative assessment comprises of a series of online assessments available to students following a lecture where the content of each assessment is aligned with the skills and content covered up to and including the just completed class.
+Students use MatLab to explore a new dataset and answer questions by producing graphical representations, a justification of the methods employed, a description of the results and conclusions.

 Main Assessment In: April/May